learn-co-curriculum/react-forms/README.md

 without rewriting all their profile info.

 In a React app, all the user info displayed on a user profile would already be stored in state somewhere on the application.
-Its already being displayed after all.
+It's already being displayed after all.
 By setting the value of inputs based on state as we did above, we can bring in existing state or props and populate a form dynamically.